There will be no club training on Christmas Day and New Years Day :-(

-We run training sessions for Juniors on Tuesday nights during school term time, between 6.00pm to 7.00pm.
+We run training sessions for Juniors on Tuesday nights during school term time, between 5.45pm to 6.45pm for all age groups and Thursday night sessions 6.30pm to 7.30pm for 13-17 year olds.
 The sessions are run by UK Athletics qualified coaches who have all been on child protection courses and have been DBS checked.
 The club is also achieved full 'Club Mark' status.
 We can cater for all standards and new members are always welcome.

 Junior Striders is divided into two development groups: Fundamentals Group: aka Wacky Racers (age 9-11/12) focus is general athletic development around, run, throw & jump activities, Foundation Group: aka WKR (age 12/13-17) - focus is more on speed endurance running development, form, preparation for transistion at senior level running at around 17.

 Each session starts with a warm up and motability stretches, finishing with a cool down and stretches.